FreeRADIUS/wiki.freeradius.org/guide/twitter.md

+Note: The required functionality to do basic twitter operations is only available in FreeRADIUS >= v3.0.4

 # Overview
 The difficult part in twitter integration is signing the requests.
 If a single character is incorrect, the signature won't match, and the Twitter API will return an authentication error.

-The config snipped below shows how this can be done for simple status updated.
+The config snippet below shows how this can be done for a simple status update.
 At the time of writing there is no xlat method to sort values lexicographically.
-So in order to use the more complex API calls, you will need to modify Stage 1.1 and add your other post data pairs in the correct order.
+So in order to use the more complex API calls, you will need to modify Stage 1.1 and add your other post data pairs, maintaining lexicographic attribute order manually.

-Note: The required functionality is only available in FreeRADIUS v3.0.4
+This is all very much a work in progress, and whether additional example operations get added here will depend on the actual demand for twitter integration.

 ## Getting the tokens
 Follow the link [here](https://dev.twitter.com/docs/auth/tokens-devtwittercom) signing up